Cam42/aiBootcamp/project_data/dataverse_files/README.md

+Data_Wrangling_&_Exploration.ipynb : for part 5.
+Tests images being turned into a numpy array and collects all image paths into one list.

 Data obtained from “https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T” and is many pictures of skin along with their classification.

 HAM10000_images_part_1: 5,000 jpg images of skin lesions